Moritz S. Fischer

 Ludwig Maximilian University of Munich

-I am a postdoc in the CAST group with Prof. K. Dolag working on simulations of self-interacting dark matter.
+I am a postdoc in the CAST group with Prof. K. Dolag, working on simulations of dark matter interacting with itself and baryons.

 Education